Managing Dependencies for Your Python Projects

 six 1.16.0

-Poetry has an immediate response to dependency compatibility errors for prompt and early notice of conflicts.
-It refuses to continue the installation, so the user is now in charge of either finding a different version of the new package or the existing package.
+Poetry has an immediate response to dependency compatibility errors for fast and early notice of conflicts.
+It refuses to continue the installation, so the user is now in charge of either finding a different version of the new package or existing package.
+We feel that this allows more control as opposed to Conda’s immediate action.

 user:~$ poetry add "numpy<1.18.5"